Xe/site/blog/templeos-1-installation-and-basic-use-2019-05-20.markdown

 However, in direct spite of this, I believe that TempleOS has immediately applicable lessons to teach about OS and compiler design.
 I want to use this blogpost series to break the genius down and separate it out from the insanity, bit by bit.

 This is not intended to make fun of the mentally ill, disabled or otherwise incapacitated.
 This is not an endorsement of any of Davis' political views.
-This is intended to glorify and preserve his life's work that so few can really grasp the scope of.
+This is intended to glorify and preserve his life's work that so few can currently really grasp the scope of.

 If for some reason you are having issues downloading the TempleOS ISO, I have uploaded my copy of it [here](/static/tos/TOS_Distro.ISO).
 Here is its SHA512 sum: